MarikIshtar007/facebook_posts/README.md

 # facebook_posts

-A Flutter Package that queries posts from a group to be used in your Flutter app.
+A Flutter Package that queries posts from a facebook page to be used in your Flutter app.
 This is done without the aid of Facebook API, so no worrying of registration and limitations.

 Credits to ayob#4578 (Discord) for writing the core logic of the package.